-3.3 Dynamics

-While it may be understandable that dynamics were initially ignored by those studying cognitive systems as computational (theoretically, time is irrelevant for successful computation), it would be strange, indeed, to leave dynamics out of the study of minds as physical, neurobiological systems.
-Even the simplest nervous systems performing the simplest functions demand temporal characterizations (e.g. locomotion, digestion, sensing).
+II.3.
+Dynamics.
+While it may be understandable that dynamics were initially ignored by those studying cognitive systems as computational systems (theoretically, time is irrelevant for successful computation), it would be strange, indeed, to leave dynamics out of the study of minds as physical, neurobiological systems.
+Even the simplest nervous systems performing the simplest functions demand temporal characterizations (for example, locomotion, digestion, and sensing).
 It is not surprising, then, that single neural cells have almost always been modeled by neuroscientists as essentially dynamic systems.
-In contemporary neuroscience, electrophysiologists often analyze cellular responses in terms of 'onsets', 'latencies', 'stimulus intervals', 'steady states', 'decays', etc. - these are all terms describing temporal properties of a neuron's response.
+In contemporary neuroscience, electrophysiologists often analyze cellular responses in terms of 'onsets', 'latencies', 'stimulus intervals', 'steady states', 'decays', and so forth-these are all terms describing temporal properties of a neuron's response.
 The fact is, the systems under study in neurobiology are dynamic systems and as such they make it very difficult to ignore time.